SoCXin/doc/docs/platforms/espressif32_extra.rst

 ~~~~~~~~~~~~~~~~~~~~

 You can enable external RAM using the next extra :ref:`projectconf_build_flags`
-in :ref:`projectconf` depending on a framework type.
+in :ref:`mips` depending on a framework type.

 Framework :ref:`framework_arduino`: